 The Skullcandy Sesh have a middling battery performance.
 They only last about four hours off of a single charge, which likely won't get you through your workday.
 Their portable charging case offers around two extra charges for when you're on the go, but they take over an hour and a half to charge.
 If you need to get out the door in a hurry, take a look at the similar Skullcandy Indy Fuel Truly Wireless, which offer a shorter continuous battery life but recharge far more quickly.

 These headphones have an adequate Bluetooth performance.
 They're compatible with Bluetooth 5.0, but you can't pair them with more than one device at a time.
 Also, their latency is high, so they may not be the best choice for watching videos or movies.
 However, some apps compensate for latency, so your real-world experience may vary.

 These are Bluetooth-only headphones.

-These truly wireless headphones are Bluetooth-only and are not compatible with Xbox One.
+These Bluetooth-only headphones aren't compatible with Xbox One.

 The charging case charges via micro-USB, which is included.
 Unlike the Skullcandy Sesh Evo True Wireless, their case doesn't support wireless charging.